BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Motivation

 For the classification tasks of Enron and Newsgroups, we generate a dataset of size $n=500$.
 For the generative model fine-tuning tasks of HotpotQA, PubMedQA, GSM8K, and LCB TOP, we generate a larger dataset of size $n=1000$.

-We sample at a default temperature of $0.7$ for base models and the highest temperature at which we experimentally found data generation is still coherent for instruct models, which is $1.0$ for Llama models and $1.2$ for GPT-4o.
-However, for Enron, we sample from GPT-4o at a temperature of $1.0$ to maintain generation coherence.

-Note we do not measure diversity in the RAFT domains as we expect noise due to conditioning on different documents/contexts.
-For Enron, due to the relatively large differences between spam and legitimate emails, only similarities between emails of the same type are calculated.
+For the RAFT domains, this would mean 10 questions for each of 100 simulated retrievals; we do not compute diversity for RAFT due to differences in retrievals.

+We use straight-forward prompts with limited domain-tailoring (examples in \cref{appendix_prompts}).
+Note that our prompt for instruction-tuned models is comparable to those used in current synthetic data generation techniques such as OSS-Instruct~\citep{wei2024magicoder}.
+Indeed, validation training runs adapting OSS-Instruct's prompts to our setting yield comparable results to our prompts.
+We thus use our instruction-tuned-only methods as a stand-in for existing methods.
+Further sampling details, such as temperature, are in \cref{appendix_sampling}.